Observations of the Fermi bubbles and the Galactic center excess with the DArk Matter Particle Explorer: Galactic center excess

 \subsection{\gce in the baseline model}

 To search for the emission from \gce, we use a smaller ROI, $40\deg$ wide as defined in Section~\ref{sec::data:selection}, than that of the \fbs.
 Figure~\ref{fig::gce:fluxmap}a shows the flux map, which is corrected for the exposure and integrated above 2~GeV.
 The point sources in the catalog are marked as green crosses.
-We fit the data globally with the baseline null model, which contains the gas templates, IC template, Loop I, the bubbles, point sources, weak point sources, and the isotropic emission.
+We firstly fit the data globally with the baseline null model, which contains the gas templates, IC template, Loop I, the bubbles, point sources, weak point sources, and the isotropic emission.
 Notably, the baseline \fbs template only has the high latitude part, but we will later incorporate the lower latitude part to evaluate the impact on \gce.
 The description of the baseline model can be found in Section~\ref{sec::data:gr_components}.
 In the fitting, the mask for the Galactic plane ($|b|\geq 1\deg$) and sources is adopted to reduce the systematic uncertainties on the diffuse emission and point sources.
 To reduce correlations between parameters, we use the values and errors of the \fbs in Section~\ref{sec::fbs} as the priors.
 The normalizations of the \ion{H}{1} and $\rm H_2$ are assumed to differ by one single free factor throughout the energy range to account for the CO-to-$\rm H_2$ conversion factor $X_{\rm CO}$.
 The fitted components are labelled in Table~\ref{tab::templates}.
-Figure~\ref{fig::gce:fluxmap}b shows the integrated flux map of the best-fit null model.
+Figure~\ref{fig::gce:fluxmap}b shows the integrated flux map of the best-fit null model (see Figure~\ref{fig::appx:gce:specgl} for the mean component flux in the global fittings).
 Figure~\ref{fig::gce:fluxmap}c presents the significance of the residual given the null model.
-A smooth excess is visible within the innermost $5\deg$ region.
+An extended excess is visible within the innermost $5\deg$ region.